plotly/plotly.py/doc/python/map-configuration.md

 ### Reference

-See [https://plotly.com/python/reference/layout/geo/](reference/graph_objects/layout-package/Geo.md) for more information and chart attribute options!
+See the [full reference for `go.layout.Geo`](reference/graph_objects/layout-package/Geo.md) for more information and chart attribute options!